September 2021 - Capital City College Group

 A business administration apprentice has praised her assessor for giving up her weekends to help her revise and achieve a distinction.

-Holly Young, 20, told how Eda Baltan from Capital City College Training (CCCT) supported her on a Level 3 apprenticeship at education awarding body City & Guilds.
+Holly Young, 20, told how Eda Baltan from Capital City College Training (CCCT) supported her on a Level 3 apprenticeship at the education awarding body City & Guilds.

 She said: “Eda was so supportive throughout my apprenticeship journey.
 She was always quick to respond to any queries, issues or problems that I had.